-History indicates that Japanese gardens was developed throughout different periods of time such as in Asuka period, Nara period, Heian period, Kamakura & Muromachi periods, the Momoyama period, Edo period, Meiji period and Modern era.
-You can differentiate the different styles of gardens which were designed and built from Asuka period to modern era once you take a visit to gardens located in Kyoto and Tokyo.
-Though, the Askua and Nara periods gardens were all destroyed and people can only imagine them viewing the paintings of the period.
+History indicates that Japanese garden was developed throughout different periods of time, such as in Asuka period, Nara period, Heian period, Kamakura & Muromachi periods, the Momoyama period, Edo period, Meiji period and Modern era.

 There is a type of Japanese garden called “Paradise Garden” – that was first developed in the Heian period (794-1185).
 A book called “The Sakuteiki” was written in this period and it was the first book ever written about garden making technique.

 Zen Buddhism flourished during the Kamakura and Muromachi periods (1185-1573), as a result in many Zen Buddhist temples had built Zen Style Japanese Garden.

 On the other hand, tea garden was introduced during the Momoyama period (1586-1600).
 This kind of garden is considered one of the most beautiful types of Japanese gardens in Japan.

 During the Edo period (1615-1867), rock Zen gardens size became bigger than they were before in Kamakura and Muromachi periods.

 The famous gardens that were created in the Meiji era (1868–1912) all were built under the supervision of many businessmen and politicians.